Notre Dame Victory March

 The Notre Dame Victory March is the fight song for the University of Notre Dame.

 The chorus of the song has been considered one of the most recognizable collegiate fight songs.
-It was ranked first among fight songs by Northern Illinois University professor William Studwell and fifth-best on a Sports Illustrated fight song ranking.
+It was ranked first among fight songs by Northern Illinois University professor William Studwell.
+Since its inception it has become widely borrowed and used by many schools and programs.
+It also placed fifth-best in a Sports Illustrated fight song ranking.

 Origin

 The Notre Dame Victory March was originally created by Michael J. Shea and his brother John F. Shea.
 Michael wrote the music while John served as the original lyricist.
 Both of the Shea brothers were alumni at Notre Dame, with Michael graduating in 1905 and John earning degrees there in 1906 and 1908.
 Michael was an organist at St. Patrick's Cathedral in New York.
 At the behest of his former music teacher, Professor William C. Hammond of Mount Holyoke College, Michael Shea would first perform the song publicly on the organ of the Second Congregational Church of Holyoke, Massachusetts, where Hammond was music director, soon after completing the composition with his brother in the winter of 1908.